 Things we loved...

-This is a great adventure for older children but Kulu are not too keen on taking younger kids: there’s a danger with being close to the river, there are no babysitting facilities if you want to go off on a drive and leave them, and sitting in a jeep being quiet for 3 hours isn’t fun with a bored child.
-You may also need to bring food if your child won't eat curry.
-Bear in mind too, there are no cots for babies - usually parents sleep with their baby in their bed - or extra beds.
-There is a 10% discount on prices for children aged 14 and under
+This is a great adventure for older children, but Kulu are not too keen on taking younger kids.
+Bear in mind that there are no cots for babies - usually parents sleep with their baby in their bed - or extra beds.
+There is a 10% discount on prices for children aged 14 and under.

 Teens (over 12)

 Families Should Know: Note that this is best for older kids; the camp's close proximity to the lake could be dangerous for younger ones.
 There are no babysitting facilities if you want to go off on a drive without them, and sitting in a jeep being quiet for 3 hours isn’t fun with a bored child!

 Your safari will take place in Yala National Park, on Sri Lanka's southeast coast.

 Fly into Colombo International Airport.
 Here, you could transfer onto a SriLankan Airlines Air Taxi, which flies to various destinations in Sri Lanka daily, and will cut down on your journey time.
 However, it's such a fascinating country that we'd definitely recommend travelling overland if you have time (Yala is approx 7 hrs drive from Colombo).
 The best way to do this is by hiring a driver; see below.
 Kulu Safari can arrange airport transfers on request, for an additional charge.